ploiu/mock-server/README.md

 For UI Testing, this project uses a custom lightweight testing util that I may break out into its own thing for future projects.
 To run the browser UI tests, run `make run-server-for-browser-tests`, and then open the resulting url in your browser.
 The tests should automatically start up after a few seconds (to allow for everything to load in).

 ## Mocks
-When run, a `config.json` file will be created with an example route if a `config.json` file does not exist in _your current directory_ (you can also specify a config file with the --config flag).
+When run, a `config.json` file will be created with an example route, if a `config.json` file does not exist in _your current directory_ (you can also specify a config file with the --config flag).
 The config file should list all your mock routes.
 An example route would look like this:
 ```json
 {
   "title": "Example",